Peach Habanero Margaritas with Homemade SyrupJump to Recipe

 Happy Cinco de Mayo week!
-If you’re me, you’ll be on the lookout for a delicious margarita at some point this week and so I thought I would just bring you these delicious Habanero Peach Margaritas!
-There’s plenty of time to make these happen before the weekend and you definitely should!
+If you’re me, you’ll be on the lookout for a delicious margarita at some point this week and so I thought I would just bring you these delicious Peach Habanero Margaritas!
+There’s plenty of time to make these happen at some point this week and you definitely should!

 And trust me.
 You need something to cool it down.
 This syrup pulls no punches.
 I blended up the seeds and everything.
 The syrup alone will make your eyes water.
 Be careful with it!
 About an ounce of it to a drink is a good start.
 Go up to two ounces if you dare.
 It’s potent stuff, but also perfect with tequila on a hot sunny day.